vkeenan/ai-gateway/README.md

 ## Project Description

 `AI Gateway for Salesforce` is a novel, open-source solution that enables Salesforce users to employ the OpenAI API.
-This tool has been designed with a custom Salesforce object named `Prompt__c`, thereby allowing developers and users to store prompts that can be sent to OpenAI chat completions API using models like `gpt-4` and `gpt-3.5-turbo`.
+This tool has been designed with a custom Salesforce object named `Prompt__c`, thereby allowing developers and users to store prompts that can be sent to OpenAI chat completions API using models like `gpt-4-turbo-preview` and `gpt-3.5-turbo`.
 The responses stored securely in `PromptAnswer__c` object can later be retrieved.

 This project presents a minimalist implementation of OpenAI API, serving as a template for organizations to try OpenAI API.
-The user interface is ingeniously crafted into a simple Flow that administrators and developers can easily modify to ensure customization as per the needs of your organization.
+The user interface is crafted into a simple Flow that administrators and developers can easily modify to ensure customization as per the needs of your organization.

 ![Robot with a Wrench and a Brush](images/SalesforceDevops.net_An_icon_that_is_robot_with_a_wrench.png)